 The perfect traveling companion, second instrument or aspiring beginner’s banjo, the Epiphone MB100 has been constructed with the manufacturer’s renowned balance of quality and value.
 This is not the company’s first venture into banjo creation either, in fact far from it, (Epiphone founder) Epi Stathopoulo’s first patent was for a banjo design and it was from there he led the company to the forefront of banjo design.

 With its open back design, this banjo is excellent for bluegrass and string band music, as it has a high level of projection and a mellow tone.
-This design also makes it lighter in weight than its closed back counterparts, making it easier on the shoulder during play.
+This design also makes it lighter in weight than its closed back counterparts, making it easier on the shoulder during play allowing you to concentrate more on your playing.

 Giving the MB100 its full, balanced tone is the combination of a mahogany body and a classic Remo banjo head, while making play effortless is a mahogany neck with a rosewood fingerboard sporting white dot inlays.
 The headstock is fitted with a set of Epiphone’s nickel tuners to ensure steadfast tuning and reliability.